Murder of Ibolya Ryan: Murder

 Police said the victim was stabbed to death with a "sharp tool" following an argument in a women's restroom.
 On the surveillance footage, the robed suspect is seen stepping off an elevator, briefly interacting with a security guard, then taking a newspaper before walking toward the restroom.
-Some 90 minutes later, the suspected attacker runs back into the lobby as shoppers scatter, shakes off a woman who tries to stop the suspect, and boards an elevator to a parking garage before fleeing.
+Some 90 minutes later, the suspected attacker runs back into the lobby as shoppers scatter, shakes off a woman who tries to stop her, boards an elevator to a parking garage and flees.
 The tape ends with footage of a bloody trail of footprints leading from one of the restroom stalls.

-On the morning of Thursday 4 December, news sources mentioned that Abu Dhabi Police were able to catch the killer.
-Later during the day, General Sheikh Saif bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Interior in UAE, said that the security and police forces arrested the suspected "Niqabi" woman for the brutal murder of the American teacher.
-He emphasized that the suspect was identified in less than 24 hours, and arrested in less than 48 hours.
-He explained that after committing her first crime, the "Niqabi" suspect went to another building located at the Abu Dhabi Corniche where she planted a primitive bomb on the doorstep of an Egyptian American doctor's house.
-The police forces were able to dismantle the bomb time before it detonated.
+On the morning of Thursday 4 December, news sources said that Abu Dhabi Police would be able to catch the killer.
+Later that day, General Sheikh Saif bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Interior in UAE, said that the security and police forces had arrested the suspected "Niqabi" woman for the brutal murder of the American teacher.
+He emphasized that the suspect had been identified in less than 24 hours, and arrested after less than 48 hours.
+He explained that after committing her first crime, the "Niqabi" suspect went to another building located at the Abu Dhabi Corniche, where she planted a primitive bomb on the doorstep of an Egyptian-American doctor's house; police were able to dismantle the bomb before it detonated.

 Sheikh Saif described the crime as "a slap to every noble human value that the UAE cherishes—all of which are derived from the teachings of Islam and the genuine Arab heritage."
-He stressed that the UAE vigorously defends such civilized values both on its own soil and outside of its borders, and expressed his deep sorrow to witness such crimes in a country that is characterized by security and safety.
+He stressed that the UAE vigorously defended such civilized values both on its own soil and abroad, and expressed his deep sorrow at witnessing such crimes in a country characterized by security and safety.

 Murderer

 There was a conflict in information about the real identity of the murderer.
-While international news coverage mentioned that the murderer was 38-year-old Yemeni-born UAE citizen Alaa al-Hashemi, UAE based newspapers mentioned on 4 December that the murderer was not called Dalal al Hashemi.
+While international news coverage mentioned that the murderer was 38-year-old Yemeni-born UAE citizen Alaa al-Hashemi, UAE based newspapers reported on 4 December that the murderer was not called Dalal al Hashemi.
 A few months later, UAE based news coverages started to refer to the murderer as Alaa Bader Abdullah, also called Ala'a Badr Abdullah al-Hashemi.

-Al-Hashemi was convicted of the murder and also found guilty of sending money to al-Qaeda in Yemen and of publishing information aimed at harming the reputation of the Emirates, a seven-state federation that includes the commercial hub of Dubai.
+Al-Hashemi was convicted of the murder, sending money to al-Qaeda in Yemen, and publishing information aimed at harming the reputation of the Emirates, a seven-state federation that includes the commercial hub of Dubai.
 She was reported to have been executed in 2015.